lorforlinux/docs.beagleboard.io/boards/beagleboard/index.rst

 BeagleBoard (all)
 ###################

-BeagleBoard.org Single Board Computers (SBCs) and microcontroller development boards are fully OpenSource, low-cost, RISC-V & ARM based boards.
-Which makes them suitable for students to learn about embedded electronics & embedded linux.
-The BeagleBoard development platforms also enables rapid prototyping for professionals to develop industrial & production systems.
+BeagleBoard.org single board computers (SBCs) and microcontroller development boards are fully open-source, low-cost, RISC-V & ARM based boards.
+Which makes them suitable for students to learn about embedded electronics & embedded Linux.
+Beagle development platforms also enable rapid prototyping for professionals to develop industrial & production systems.

 .. note::
     Make sure to read and accept all the terms & condition provided in the :ref:`boards-terms-and-conditions` page.